-Century 21: There are two locations in NYC.
+Century 21: There are several locations in NYC.
 One is on the Upper West Side and the original store is directly in front of Ground Zero.
 You can take the N/R subway line and exit right at the front entrance or check out its website for directions to the other location.
 Pack a load of patience with you, for you will need it to weed through the amazing deals.
 Century 21 is the perfect place to hit if you want great prices, high-end brands and are in NYC for a short visit.
 If you only have time to go to one store, this is the one to visit.

 Daffy’s: You will find excellent prices at Daffy’s for lesser-known designer clothes and irregulars.
 The quality is usually good and it’s worth visiting each one you encounter while roaming around the city.
 Each Daffy’s varies since they cater to the neighborhood in which it is in.
 Those on the Eastside carry more conservative and business fashion.
 You will find more youthful attire on the Westside.

 Unfortunately, Daffy’s closed and yes, I am still in mourning.
 Whenever I plan a trip to NYC, I still get dreams of going to Daffy’s and finding the most amazing pieces that I will have for a very long time.
 I cannot express what a loss to the fashion community that the closing of Daffy’s has been.

 Loehman’s: If you are in the area, definitely drop in.
 There are lots of name brands at good prices.
 Like most discount shops and outlets, it is hit or miss.
 I found a gorgeous wedding dress for my friend at Loehman’s, which was labelled the wrong size.
 She bought it for only $100.
 That day was certainly a hit.